BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ## Conclusion

 Every Heroku account is allocated a pool of free dyno hours.
 Heroku (free) dynos are great for hosting apps and personal projects.
-The downside, however, is that your app will fall asleep if it doesn't receive any web traffic within a 30-minute period :(.
+The downside, however, is that your app will fall asleep if it doesn't receive any web traffic within 30-minutes :(.

 You can use external tools to ping your server periodically so it never falls asleep.